Karthick47v2/trAIner-mini-game/README.md

 # traAIner-mini-game

-mini game made for trAIner application.
+mini games made for [trAIner](sssssssssssssssssss) application using Unity.
+Pose estimation model is already in the project.

+In order to build this project, you need,
+ - Unity

-External Packages used:
+External packages used,
  - [Asus4-tflite](https://github.com/asus4/tf-lite-unity-sample)